fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Is the hatred of JavaScript really just jealousy of its success?

+> Since JavaScript has supersets like TypeScript and TypeScript has all the capabilities of a language like C# is it fair to say that those who hate JavaScript are just ignorant or unwilling to learn new things?

+> Under what circumstances is Go more advantageous than Python for backend?

+> What 3 things can say a lot about a software engineer/ programmer's quality?

+> What are some software engineering/ programming skills that can only be harnessed with experience?

+> What are the coolest hackathon projects you've built?

+> What are the grey areas between writing good quality code and poor quality code?

+> What do advanced NodeJS programmers overlook about the development process that will be very costly for them?

+> What is the worst mentality a software engineer/ programmer can have?

+> How would you go about learning to build web apps?
+There’s so much conflicting advice, let alone an overload of options!

+> Do you like websites/apps with Pagination or Infinite scroll?
+What advantages/disadvantages each have?

+> Can 5 years of experience working as a software engineer really replace an undergrad computer science degree?

+> As a software engineer/ programmer do you feel embarrassed asking a senior engineer about a problem you might think is is silly?

 > As a web developer, do you find a trace of elitism in the way everyone demonizes PHP and JavaScript?

 > Excluding hacking, what are the other immoral sides of software engineering and programming?